el-opcr/EricLonguemare_4_06032021/README.md

 - dev : npm run dev - then open browser at http://localhost:1234

-- build : npm run build - files are in dist/ folder - minification is disabled
+- build : npm run build - build files are in dist/ folder - source files are in src/ folder

 ## SEO report :